VnySrc/node-ts_todo/README.md

 <hr />
 <br />

-### Ping to api / test availability ###
+### Lists all tasks ###
-GET - 127.0.0.1:3000/ping
+GET - 127.0.0.1:2000/list
 <br /> <br />

-### Lists all phrases stored in the database ###
+### Create a new task ###
-GET - 127.0.0.1:3000/phrases
+POST - 127.0.0.1:2000/new

+Pass the "title" key with the author name of the sentence pass the "content" key with the content of the new task
 <br /> <br />

-### Get a specific phrase from the database by id ###
+### Edit a Task ###
-GET - 127.0.0.1:3000/name/anyName
+PUT - 127.0.0.1:2000/edit/:id

+Pass the "title" key with the author name of the sentence pass the "content" key with the content of the new task
 <br /> <br />

-### Create a new sentence in the database ###
-POST - 127.0.0.1:3000/phrases/newphrase

-Pass the author key with the author name of the sentence pass the content key with the phrase of the new phrase
-<br /> <br />

-### Edit a database phrase by id ###
-PUT - 127.0.0.1:3000/phrases/edit/idDaFrase

-Pass the key author with the new name of the author of the sentence pass the content key with the new sentence of the new sentence
-<br /> <br />

-### Delete a phrase from the database by id ###
+### Delete a Task from the database by id ###
-DELETE - 127.0.0.1:3000/phrases/delete/idDaFrase
+DELETE - 127.0.0.1:2000/delete/:id